HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: Background

 \subsection{History Reuse for Communication}

 For a broad range of design domains, researchers have explored how to parse project histories to use as a learning and communication resource~\cite{klemmer2002web,grabler2009generating,grossman2010chronicle,pavel2013browsing,kong2012delta}.
-Klemmer et al. explored a wall display interface record design process history then present it in a main timeline (a time-ordered set of version thumbnails) that can be filtered (\textit{e.g.}, by author) to support design collaboration~\cite{klemmer2002web}.
-Chronicle~\cite{grossman2010chronicle}, Berthouzoz~\cite{grabler2009generating}, Delta~\cite{kong2012delta}, and Sifter~\cite{pavel2013browsing} all support novices learning from expert histories by allowing novices to browse annotated linear timelines of edit histories~\cite{grossman2010chronicle}, converting edit histories into text tutorials~\cite{grabler2009generating}, or comparing multiple expert methods~\cite{kong2012delta,pavel2013browsing}.
+Klemmer et al.'s~\cite{klemmer2002web} wall display interface records design process history then presents it in a timeline (a time-ordered set of version thumbnails) that can be filtered (\textit{e.g.}, by author) to support design collaboration.
+Chronicle~\cite{grossman2010chronicle}, Grabler et al.~\cite{grabler2009generating}, Delta~\cite{kong2012delta}, and Sifter~\cite{pavel2013browsing} all support novices learning from expert histories by allowing novices to browse annotated linear timelines of edit histories~\cite{grossman2010chronicle}, converting edit histories into text tutorials~\cite{grabler2009generating}, or comparing multiple expert methods~\cite{kong2012delta,pavel2013browsing}.
 All such prior work seeks to address learning the process and thus supports chronological navigation, but we aim to use the history to support communication via the review of potential alternatives or direct history-based adjustments by a design collaborator.